2022 Outback NSW Tour… The Darling River Run

 Breakfast and dinner at motel | lunch at Silverton Pub | drinks provided by C T Travel

 Packing our bags this morning we begin to retrace our steps.
-Stopping in Wilcannia for lunch, we enjoy a change of pace as we sit down for a lovely Chinese banquet.
-Continuing on, we gaze upon different landscapes as we head to Cobar, a fascinating town steeped in mining heritage.
+After stopping for our packed lunch, we head to Cobar, a fascinating town steeped in mining heritage.
 The richness of these mines is matched by the richness of Cobar’s history, all of which can be explored at the Great Cobar Heritage Centre.
 You’ll have time to wander around the displays before making our way to our motel for the evening.

 Today marks our last day on tour.
-Heading to Texas, devoted to growing tobacco, raising sheep and cattle, we stop to have a look around and stretch our legs before heading to Warwick for lunch.
-This afternoon you’ll arrive home eager to tell your friends and family of open plains and welcoming outback towns, filled with precious stones, bush art and intriguing stories.
+We stop for convenience breaks before arriving home eager to tell your friends and family of open plains and welcoming outback towns, filled with precious stones, bush art and intriguing stories.

 All itineraries are subject to change due to occasional restrictions in opening times or days of some attractions.
 We cannot be held responsible for any changes due to closures or inclement weather.